eheikes/project-updater/README.md

 Run `update-project` in your project folder to update it according to these conventions.

+Note that human intervention is still required!
+You'll need to review the changes and commit them or roll them back.

 ## Included

 * [`.editorconfig`](templates/editorconfig) for automatic style configuration in IDEs